 Forage quality: Maximizing forage quality.
-Excellence in preservation.
+Excellence in preservation

-Phill Kaatz, Michigan state university extension
+Phill Kaatz, Michigan State University extension

 The lecture was given as part of the Israeli Dairy School seminar to American dairy farmers in Israel in January 2020. lecturer Mr. Phil Kaatz, Forage & Field Crops Educator Michigan State University Extension.